hampak/project-documentation/chatty/documentation-en.md

 #### `Redundant redis queries when sending messages`

 This was a very difficult issue I encountered.
 Before the refactored code, when a user sends a message, a socket event would be fired from the server where it would query redis for the chatroom members' socket id.
 This would happen **every single time a message was sent**.
 This would consequently put a lot of strain in my server and become an overhead issue.
 To solve this problem, I implemented the exact same logic as [above](#problem-with-sending-data-when-changing-a-users-status)

+When storing the friend's online status, I would also store the friend's socket id in the client.
+This allowed the client to simply send a socket event **containing not only the message but also the socket id of the chatroom participants**.
+This way, I was able to entirely skip a redis query.
+This boosted the app's performance where receiving the "last message" became faster.